kiri-smith/basic-portfolio/README.md

 ## Acknowledgments

-* Jerome Chenette: for imparting tips, tricks, and wisdom of coding with my cohort
+* Jerome Chenette - for imparting tips, tricks, and wisdom of coding with my cohort
-* My peers for answering questions, pushing me to excel and supporting this journey
+* My peers - for answering questions, pushing me to excel and supporting this journey
+* Meyer Web [https://meyerweb.com/eric/tools/css/reset/] - for css reset template